Accelerate Preclinical Drug Development

 What is the difference between an integrated drug discovery model and typical outsourcing models?

-Typical outsourcing models include multiple sources and contract research organizations (CROs).
+Typical outsourcing models include multiple sources and preclinical drug development contract research organizations (CROs).
 In some cases, an external consultant is hired to manage the inputs, outputs, project timeline, and project costs.
-With the integrated drug discovery services at Charles River, there is one project team working through all phases in the preclinical workflow.
+Charles River is a preclinical CRO and uses an integrated drug discovery approach, meaning there is one project team working through all phases in the preclinical workflow.
 This team acts as an in-house drug discovery consultant.

-What are the advantages of using an integrated drug discovery approach with one CRO?
+What are the advantages of using an integrated drug discovery approach with one preclinical CRO?

-When using a single CRO from early discovery all the way through to IND, clients have one project team working to get the compound candidate to early safety and to the IND package.
+When using a single preclinical CRO from early discovery all the way through to IND, clients have one project team working to get the compound candidate to early safety and to the IND package.
 The team regularly assesses what progress has been made and what issues have arisen, and develops a plan for solving those problems.
 Additionally, the project team can look ahead to anticipate the project needs.
 This is particularly advantageous going from in vitro studies to in vivo studies and also with the transition from the discovery to the safety phase.

 Is an integrated drug discovery approach appropriate for mid-sized biotech organizations?

-Mid-sized biotech companies face a unique set of challenges.
+Mid-sized biotech companies face a unique set of preclinical drug development challenges.
 They are often trying to advance several programs in parallel, while keeping teams small and agile to maintain a competitive and innovative edge.
 They are faced with resource constraints and likely encounter a problem that cannot be addressed with in-house capabilities.
-Charles River integrated drug discovery services can keep pace with small and agile biotech teams and also perform at the level of scientific excellence that is demanded.
+Charles River preclinical research services can keep pace with small and agile biotech teams and also perform at the level of scientific excellence that is demanded.

 Is an integrated drug discovery approach appropriate for a small biotech?